qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Since safety accidents occur at unexpected moments, it is important to check the site in real time and take prompt action._

-  - _Therefore, this project provides an information provision service that allows managers to check the site in real time._ <br/>
+  - _Therefore, this project provides an information provision system that allows managers to check the site in real time._ <br/>

   - _First, after analyzing image data photographed by the CCTV camera, the following information is stored in a database._ <br/>
     - Image of the On-Site